 One of Akira’s favorite stories is The Berenstain Bears and the Missing Dinosaur Bone.
-This story enjoyed a good rotation in our household, where she requested to have this story read for several days.
+This story enjoyed a good rotation in our household, where she requested to have this story read for several nights in a row.

 It was no surprise that on one Saturday, when we told her we were going to a museum, she got very excited and looked forward to looking for the ‘missing dinosaur bone’.

-Unfortunately, we don’t have museums like in that story in the Ph – but our little star had a great time all the same.
-This was the first visit – for all of us – to Museo Pambata in Manila.
+Unfortunately, we don’t have museums like in that story in the Philippines – but our little star had a great time in this museum all the same.
+This was our family’s first ever visit after all to Museo Pambata in Manila.

 We started the day off with a hearty meal at a classic Manila restaurant, Cafe Adriatico.

-This place is a virtual museum in itself, withstanding the test of time for 37 years and counting.
-The food is still good as well, most importantly.
+This place is a virtual museum in itself, well preserved and maintained for 37 years and counting.
+Most importantly, the food is still good as well.

 Welcome to Museo Pambata

-The first thing you’d see inside is the huge hanging whale.
+The first thing you’d see inside is the huge whale hanging on the ceiling.

 This is in the Old Manila exhibit room.
 The mini replica of Binondo Church is like a huge doll house, a kid can fit inside.